juntylpro1/secure-enterprise/catalog-onboard-da.md

 Now that your deployable architecture is added to a private catalog and the details are set, you're ready to share the product with other members of your organization.
 For help with sharing, see [Sharing your product](/docs/secure-enterprise?topic=secure-enterprise-catalog-enterprise-share).

-If you want to publish your deployable architecture to the IBM Cloud catalog, you can use Partner Center to get approval and publish for all users to take advantage of the solution that you built.
+If you want to publish your deployable architecture to the {{site.data.keyword.cloud_notm}} catalog, you can use Partner Center to get approval and publish for all users to take advantage of the solution that you built.
 For more information, see [Preparing to onboard deployable architectures](/docs/sell?topic=sell-da-requirements).